11. Preparing for an inspection

 - lines of enquiry for the next inspection - emerging lines of enquiry must be noted in the inspection database and inform pre-inspection planning

-Registered persons (providers and managers) must notify Ofsted without delay about specific events and incidents as set out in regulation 19(1) of The voluntary adoption agencies and the adoption agencies (miscellaneous amendments) regulations 2003).
+The responsible individual must notify Ofsted without delay about specific events and incidents as set out in regulation 19(1) of The voluntary adoption agencies and the adoption agencies (miscellaneous amendments) regulations 2003).
 Schedule 4 lists the events to be notified.

 Online forms and further guidance about notifications can be found on our website.
 Providers should always seek advice from their link inspector about individual cases if they are uncertain how to proceed.